Belleville changes flag-raising and special lighting policies | InQuinte.ca

 ×

-The Friendly City is looking at taking a more formal approach to the process to approving special flag-raising and lighting ceremonies.
+The Friendly City has formally changed the process for approving special flag-raising and lighting ceremonies.

-Belleville Council will consider a bylaw change to the policy at their meeting on Monday afternoon at 4 pm.
+Belleville Council approved a bylaw change to the policy at their meeting on Monday afternoon.
+It passed quickly and without extensive discussion.

 The new policy was developed to replace the existing one, that was originally drafted and passed back in 2009.